NREL/CoolerChips/Thermal Models/data_center/data/README.txt

 2. **Place Files**:
     - After downloading, place all four files into the same directory where this `README.txt` file is located.

-## Example Directory Structure

-After placing the files, your directory should look like this: